Users of encrypted macOS computers are strongly advised to change their network password only from their Mac while on the campus network.

 - macOS Mojave 10.14, if the Mac has either a Fusion drive or a traditional spinning hard drive.

-- If you are on an older OS version, the 10.13 installer is available in Self Service.
-10.14 access is currently available by request.
+- If you are on an older OS version, you can upgrade to Mojave via Self Service.

 - If the computer is a laptop, plug in to power.